Finally. Lionel Messi leads Argentina over France to win a World Cup championship.

 The 2022 World Cup belongs to Argentina.
 It's Argentina's third title and the first for Lionel Messi.
 The first time he can call himself a World Cup champion.
 It was his last chance.
 Now his resume is full.

-Tom Goldman contributed reporting from Al Dayyen, Qatar, and Russell Lewis reported from Birmingham, Ala.
+Tom Goldman contributed reporting from Al Daayen, Qatar, and Russell Lewis reported from Birmingham, Ala.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.